 Welcome to On & Off Rhodes

-We are a “club” (for lack of a better term) interested in riding, running, hiking, camping, etc. Anything on or off road.
+We are interested in riding, running, hiking, camping, etc. Anything on or off road.
 Be it an epic road or mountain bike ride/race, a 12 hour race, 5K race, half marathon, triathlons, duathlons, skiing, snowshoeing, anything.

 Created by Peter & Paul Rhodes in 2006 as a cycling club to race the New England road and mountain bike circuit.
 The goal was to start at team strictly because they liked to ride and race.
 No sponsorship, no changing jerseys every year because some sponsor was added or left.
 The focus was racing and riding bikes.